WebAssembly/spec/document/appendix/implementation.rst

 * the number of :ref:`frames <syntax-frame>` on the :ref:`stack <syntax-stack>`
 * the number of :ref:`labels <syntax-label>` on the :ref:`stack <syntax-stack>`
 * the number of :ref:`values <syntax-val>` on the :ref:`stack <syntax-stack>`

+If the runtime limits of an implementation are exceeded during execution of a computation, then it may terminate that computation by causing a trap or reporting an embedder-specific error to the invoking code.

+Some of the above limits may already be verified during instantiation, in which case an implementation may report exceedance in the same manner as for :ref:`syntactic limits <impl-syntax>`.

 .. note::
    Concrete limits are usually not fixed but may be dependent on specifics, interdependent, vary over time, or depend on other implementation- or embedder-specific variables.